 Your body needs fuel to work out which is why it’s harder to run first thing in the morning than later in the day.
 Knowing what to eat and when depends on your workout, duration, and time of day.

 Waiting at least an hour or two after eating to work out is usually good practice.
-If you work out in the morning before your job though, you’ll need to eat something light and easy to digest, like yogurt.
+If you work out in the morning before your job though, you’ll need to eat something light and easy to digest, like yogurt or a serving of fruit.

 For a quick fuel burst, try an MCT oil pre workout dose.
 This popular oil travels straight to the liver to be used as energy and doesn’t need to be broken down first.
 That makes it a fast way to get morning workout energy without feeling the heaviness of breakfast.